Parents/Volunteers

 Step 2: Complete a Criminal Background Check (information will be sent via email to all new potential volunteers once a person has enrolled) *Please be sure to check your inbox for this email.

-Note: background checks will be completed every four years for continuing 4-H volunteer leaders.
+Note: background checks will be completed every two years for continuing 4-H volunteer leaders.

 There is a short survey that will help us understand your interests, availability, and how you’d like to get involved.
 Whether you’re interested in leading a project, assisting at events, or supporting behind the scenes, we appreciate your willingness to make a difference!
 Please take a few minutes to complete the survey.
 Your responses will help us find the best fit for your skills and interests.
 Thank you!
 Survey link: https://uwmadison.co1.qualtrics.com/jfe/form/SV_389LMxrHBHGIarA